 A person can be convicted of boating under the influence for operating a watercraft while:

-In other words, you can get a BUI for driving with an excessive amount of alcohol in your system or if you're actually impaired by drugs or alcohol.
+In other words, you can get a BUI for operating a vessel with an excessive amount of alcohol in your system or if you're actually impaired by drugs or alcohol.

 The consequences of a North Dakota BUI depend on the circumstances of the case.
 But generally, the consequences are: